-Recognising that the success of our business strategy is intrinsically linked to a workforce that is capable and diverse, the People and Remuneration Committee have endorsed an Inclusion and Diversity (I&D) Roadmap that conveys Perenti's multiyear journey to achieve an inclusive and gender balanced workplace.
-Specifically, the I&D Roadmap sets out Perenti's inclusion and diversity beliefs, the Company's aspiration for the future, and how we will get there.
+Recognising that the success of our business strategy is intrinsically linked to a workforce that is capable and diverse, the People and Remuneration Committee have endorsed an Inclusion and Diversity (I&D) Roadmap outlining the Company's multiyear journey to improve gender participation and achieve an inclusive workplace.
+This roadmap details the Company's beliefs on inclusion and diversity, aspiration for the future, and the steps we will take to achieve them.

-Despite not setting specific measurable objectives for achieving gender diversity during the reporting period, to support the improvement of gender diversity as outlined in the I&D Roadmap, gender diversity targets have been endorsed in FY23, including 33% female representation in the global workforce by 2033, 40% female in senior leadership by 2033 and 40% female at the Board and Group Executive Committee team by 2030, consistent with our commitment to the Hesta 40:40:20 vision.
-In FY24, the Company will determine annual measurable objectives for achieving gender diversity.
+In FY24, the Company established annual measurable objectives for improving gender participation across each division.
+To support improvement, gender participation targets were endorsed in FY23, and the Company continued to work towards these in FY24.
+Our goals include achieving 33% female representation in the global workforce by 2033, 40% female representation in senior leadership by 2033 and 40% female representation at the Board and Group Executive Committee by 2030, consistent with our commitment to the Hesta 40:40:20 vision.
+The Company will continue to focus on enhancing gender participation in FY25.